Irapuato: Massacres

+Geography

 Climate

-It has a humid subtropical climate (Cwa in the Köppen climate classification) with an average temperature of 20 °C. The large majority of rainfall occurs from June - September.
+It has a hot semi-arid climate (Köppen climate classification: BSh) bordering on a humid subtropical climate (Köppen climate classification: Cwa) with an average temperature of 20 °C. The large majority of rainfall occurs from June - September.
 It is at an altitude above sea level of 1724 m.

 Transportation

 Airport

 Irapuato is a 2 or 3 hour flight from cities including Los Angeles, Houston, Dallas, Mexico City, Monterrey, Guadalajara and Puerto Vallarta, among others.
-Located just 25 minutes from the city of Irapuato the Del Bajío International Airport (its correct name is Aeropuerto Internacional de Guanajuato (Guanajuato International Airport)) (IATA: BJX) is an international airport located in Silao, close to Irapuato, Guanajuato, Mexico.
+Located just 25 minutes from the city of Irapuato the Del Bajío International Airport (officially, Guanajuato International Airport) (IATA: BJX) is an international airport located in Silao, close to Irapuato, Guanajuato, Mexico.
 It handles national and international air traffic of the area that includes the cities of León, Irapuato, and the state capital, Guanajuato.
 Guanajuato International Airport is an important connecting point for some flights from Mexico City to the United States.

 Major highways

 Major highways in Irapuato and their starting and ending points: